openregister/deployment/scripts/README.md

 ## Update operations

-Note that in order to get any metadata change appear on the frontend you will need to [update register metadata on registers-frontend](https://github.com/openregister/registers-frontend#updating-register-metadata).
+Note that in order to get any metadata change to appear on the frontend you will need to [update register metadata on registers-frontend](https://github.com/openregister/registers-frontend#updating-register-metadata).